geraudmathe/Locomotive-fundamentals/README.md

 ![Create model](Locomotive-fundamentals/raw/master/images/models_basics_creation.png)

 As mentioned in the hint, you will reference your model in Liquid logic by its *slug*.

-Then, you will define the fields (attributes) of your model in the following section :
+Then, define the fields (attributes) of your model in the following section :

 ![Create fields](Locomotive-fundamentals/raw/master/images/models_basics_fields.png)